sophice/ahk-keyboard-locker/README.md

 # AutoHotkey Keyboard Locker

-This is an AutoHotkey script you can use to temporarily lock your keyboard system-wide.
+This is an AutoHotkey script you can use to temporarily block keyboard input.
 When your keyboard is locked by this script, keypresses will be caught by the script and blocked until you unlock your keyboard again.

 # What is it for?